nsmsn/personal-site-v2/posts/redesign-webfonts-html.md

 ---
-title: Web Fonts and Base HTML
+title: Web fonts and base HTML
 description: My rationale for these new fonts, plus a poor man's style guide.
 date: 2020-12-19
 tags: